For as long as I can remember, The Sims has made me feel bad about my computer.

 If you can run the PC version of the game with no fuss, I’m always going to recommend that you do so.
 It’s always going to be the best experience as the sense of control that comes from PC gaming really does lend itself to the granularity of The Sims.
 Plus, at the moment the PC version has far more content on offer.

 If, however, you can’t play the PC version of the game for any reason but you really want to enjoy the wish-fulfillment and vicarious living (what do you mean the loo roll never runs out?)
 The Sims 4 on console is still worthy of your time.
+It's even able to handle all The Sims 4 cheats you can expect on PC, in case you just have to get your cheating fix.

 Yes, it has a learning curve for those accustomed to the PC experience but it’s nice to have the ability to access that experience through another means.
 It has the feature we all really want most anyway: the cheats.